 Bring It On was a shocking success at the box office.
-This teen comedy drama was a sleeper hit that has become a timeless cult classic.
+This teen comedy-drama was a sleeper hit that has become a timeless cult classic.
 It perfectly depicts the high school life of teenagers and is a funny take on the competitive world of cheerleading.
 The movie was led by a then 16-year-old Kirsten Dunst, along with Buffy the Vampire star Eliza Dushku, as well as Gabrielle Union and Jesse Bradford.
 The success of Bring It On has spawned an entire spin-off series with direct-to-video sequels like Bring It On Again, Bring It On: All or Nothing, Bring It On: In It to Win It and Bring It On: Fight to the Finish.
-It’s one of the most referenced and quoted films from the early 2000s and remains as popular today as it was 16 years ago!
+It’s one of the most referenced and quoted films from the early 2000s and remains as popular today as it was in 2000!
 We’re super nostalgic about this film here at Fame10, so here’s a look back at 10 things you didn’t know about the movie Bring It On!

 10. A Documentary